jcupitt/argh-steroids-webgl/README.md

 * Hold 'S' during level start animation to spawn extra asteroids for testing.

-* Hold 'I' to see object and FPS counts.
+* Hold 'I' to see info about object and FPS counts.

-* Hold 'P' for slo-mo.
+* Hold 'P' to pause into slo-mo.
 Handy for testing.

 # TODO

-* Collision detection is just touching circles, we could look at the geometry as well to get pixel-perfect detection.
+* Collision detection is just touching circles.
+We could look at the geometry as well to get pixel-perfect detection.

-* Collision physics just exchanges the two velocities, we could do true billiard-ball collisions.
+* Collision physics just exchanges the two velocities.
+We could do true billiard-ball collisions.

 # Minimisation